-The proposal will side onto the rear gardens of 54-60 Hornbeam Road, with a set in from the boundary of 5m and a total distance from the main rear wall (existing) to main side wall (proposed) of 16m.
-This is considered a sufficient distance to avoid the proposal appearing overbearing or reducing light to these properties.
-Additionally the proposal will be at a lower level than these properties and this is considered to further mitigate against any significant loss of amenity.
+The proposal will side on to the rear of Nos.
+34A and 34 Hornbeam Road with the development site at a much lower level.
+The proposal is set in from the boundary by 4.5m and there is a total distance main rear wall (existing) to main side wall (proposed) of 19m.
+This is considered more than a sufficient distance, particularly given the changes in levels to avoid the proposal appearing overbearing or reducing any light to these properties.
+Although the proposal will block the view from these properties across the open fields beyond, a right to a view is not a planning consideration.